Frequently Asked Questions about Academic Notice

 Students on Academic Notice status will remain in that status for another semester if only ONE of their semester or cumulative GPA is below a 2.0 (and the other is at or above a 2.0).

-Students who in Academic Separation status from the University for the first time are not eligible to apply for readmission for at least one Fall or Spring semester.
+Students on Academic Separation status from the University for the first time are not eligible to apply for readmission for at least one Fall or Spring semester.
 Generally, students must complete at least 12 credit hours of coursework at another university with grades of C- or higher in all classes as a basic consideration for readmission.
 However, keep in mind that readmission is not guaranteed even if students complete these basic requirements.
 Readmission applications are reviewed on a case-by-case basis and readmission requirements will vary by Purdue colleges and schools.
 For more details information, visit Purdue Readmission after Academic Separation.

 Students who gain readmission are readmitted on Academic Notice status and need to earn at least a 2.0 (semester) GPA the semester they return to remain at Purdue.